 Cronin, who has a career background in technology, went to local businesses asking them for input on how they could be better supported, and the idea of the website was hatched.
 With assistance from Windows engineer Paul Keating, Cronin got the site up and running in a matter of months.

 The site is designed for use on multiple levels.
 Businesses with a Pepperell storefront can apply free of charge to have a brief description of their business, their contact information and a link to their own website posted on the page.
-For a subscription of $49.99 a year, users can essentially build their own website through ShopPepperell.com,
+For a subscription of $49.99 a year, users can essentially build their own website through ShopPepperell.com, writing and changing their own content as frequently as they choose, including logos, upcoming sales and events, business articles and testimonials.
+Businesses that sponsor the website get a free subscription, and are also listed on the sponsor page for additional visibility.

 "That way, you don't have to pay someone to do the development of a website for you, so it really reduces the cost," said Cronin.